 In 1887 former president of the Bank of Minnesota Robert A Smith bought the home fresh off of being elected Mayor of St Paul and hired his friend Cass Gilbert to remodel it.
 Frederick Driscol of the Pioneer Press, mentioned at 266 Summit Ave, later bought the home and had Cass Gilbert’s understudy Holyoke do further remodeling.
 Historic Photo: (Home in 1888, 1st 6 houses on Summit in 1859 – 312 is on the far left).

 302 Summit Ave (Forepaugh’s 2nd Mansion): Queen Ann Style in red stone.
 Joseph Forepaugh (pronounced 4 Paw) owned the biggest dry good warehouse in the Midwest and got super rich off of sell goods to the Union Army during the Civil War.
-He got so rich at he was able to retire in 1868 only at the age of 34.
-As a showpiece of his wealth he completed a huge mansion near Irvine Park that still stands today and has been converted into the award winning Forepaugh Restaurant (website).
+He got so rich that he was able to retire in 1868 only at the age of 34.
+As a showpiece of his wealth, he completed a huge mansion near Irvine Park that still stands today and has been converted into the award-winning Forepaugh Restaurant (website).
 The family decided to build a second house here on Summit Ave which was finished in 1889, but Joseph didn’t get to enjoy it.
 Fresh off a trip to Europe in 1892 Joseph, age 58, shot himself at the Irvine Park Mansion in a fit of depression leaving his wife Mary and two daughters to move in by themselves.
-Within days of Joseph’s death one of their maids named Molly hung herself from a 3rd floor chandelier at the at the Irvine Park home sparking rumors that she was pregnant with Forepaugh’s baby.
+Within days of Joseph’s death, one of their maids named Molly hung herself from a 3rd-floor chandelier at the at the Irvine Park home sparking rumors that she was pregnant with Forepaugh’s baby.

-Joseph’s wife and daughters held the Summit Avenue house for nearly 50 years, but after the depression large home was turned into 19 apartments.
-Today the large brick mansion has 6 condos taking up the right side and a single town home/condo taking up the entire left side.
-Look closely as the cast iron details at the top of the tower beautifully mixing curved floral designs in green, black and red.
+Joseph’s wife and daughters held the Summit Avenue house for nearly 50 years, but after the depression, large home was turned into 19 apartments.
+Today the large brick mansion has 6 condos taking up the right side and a single townhome/condo taking up the entire left side.
+Look closely at the cast iron details at the top of the tower beautifully mixing curved floral designs in green, black and red.

 45. Germanic American Institute (301 Summit Ave): The 1st house on this lot was built in 1882 by local doctor Alexander Stone.
 In 1903, Dr. Stone had his home moved to 107 Farrington Street in Saint Paul where it still sits today.
 Two years after the move, a real estate agent and insurance salesman named George W. Gardner acquired the land and had architect Thomas Holyoke build the current stone mansion.
 In 1948, the Sisters of Saint Benedict bought the home and turned it into Saint Paul’s Priory.
 In 1965 the Volksfest Association, now called the German-American Institute, took the house over and has used it for offices and classes ever since.
 Institute Website: (HERE).